 The City goes out for bids on its banking services every two years, with an option to renew with their current financial institution for an additional two years.
-The bid process consists of sending out requests for proposals (RFP) to all local financial institutions which detail the services required by the City.
-Each bid is reviewed in detail to determine the scope of services offered, at what cost, and the interest rate offered on the collective bank accounts.
-The City Council approved the bid in July with the agreement for banking services to commence on January 1.
+At a minimum, the bid process consists of sending out requests for proposals (RFP) to all local financial institutions and financial institutions holding City investments that offer depository services.
+Each bid is reviewed in detail to determine the scope and cost of services offered, financial soundness, including collateralization of funds, convenience of treasury functions, and the interest rate offered on the collective bank accounts.
+The agreement for banking services will commence on January 1.

 The City maintains a written banking services agreement with the depository bank engaged.